|

 music form.

-Since there were relatively few "pure" rags
+there were relatively few "pure" rags written and

-single publisher of ragtime music per se;
+of ragtime music per se; instead, we can

-of Canadian publishers who appear to have
+publishers who appear to have published the bulk

-published the bulk of ragtime and similar
+of ragtime and similar syncopated marches and two

-ragtime-related music during this period:
+steps and other ragtime-related music during this

-- Anglo-Canadian Music Company: According
+- Anglo-Canadian

-to The Canadian
+Music Company: According to The Canadian

 Encyclopedia, the Anglo-Canadian